Kam Air Flight 904: Recovery operation and investigation

 The accident site itself was compact horizontally, but not vertically.
 The aircraft struck a ridge line on an easterly heading near the crest of the mountain about 50 ft down from the top.
 The final flight path probably had some amount of upward vector to it, because the fuselage forward of the wing box was propelled, in fragments, over the crest and fell over the cliff side into the valley below.
 The actual wreckage documentation during five site visits was difficult because most of the parts were either buried under several feet of snow and inaccessible, outside the mine-free cordon and inaccessible, or down the cliff side and, therefore, also inaccessible to all without mountain climbing training.
 The most prominent and recognizable piece of wreckage present was the vertical stabilizer and a small portion of the rear fuselage.
-Most of the visible wreckage was located between two stacked stone, roofless structures that were observation posts used by Mujahadeen fighters to monitor Soviet troop movements in the Kabul valley during the 1980s.
+Most of the visible wreckage was located between two stacked-stone, roofless structures that were observation posts used by Mujahadeen fighters to monitor Soviet troop movements in the Kabul valley during the 1980s.
 Within a 200 ft circle, after a lot of arduous snow removal, investigators identified portions of both engines, both wings, the left main landing gear assembly, many aft galley components, the horizontal stabilizer, human remains and personal effects, and much miscellaneous debris.
 Some material, such as an escape slide and some right engine components, were located outside the landmine-free area.
 These items were documented with binoculars and digital camera zoom features.

 The investigative team faced very challenging weather conditions, difficult terrain, and potential landmine hazards.
 The evidence recovered from the site was insufficient to determine a definite cause for the crash, but the location suggested that the crew had descended below the minimum descent altitude for the phase of the approach that they were in.
 Without the cockpit voice recorder, survivors, witnesses, or a valid flight data recording, the investigation stalled.
 In 2006, the Civil Aviation Operation of the Ministry of Transport of Afghanistan released their final report concluding that the plane flew into terrain below the ideal approach path, most likely as a result of pilot error.

-Casualties

-Of the 105 people on board, 97 were passengers and eight were crew.
-At least 25 were foreign nationals: 9 Turkish, 6 Americans, 4 Russians, 3 Italians, 1 Dutch, and 1 Iranian, as well as the first officer, who held dual citizenship in Canada and Russia.
-According to reports, the Russians were crew members, the Turkish were civilians working for Turkey-based firms, and the Italians included an architect working for the United Nations, Andrea Pollastri, as well as another Italian civilian and a navy captain.
-Three of the six Americans on board were women working for the Cambridge, Massachusetts-based NGO Management Sciences for Health (MSH), and one was a Dutch water resources engineer, team-leader for a development project in the western basins.